Video: Watch Nebraska football press conference interviews

-Check out Nebraska press conference video from the Huskers' media availability on Friday, including interviews from Erik Chinander, Mike Dawson, Travis Fisher and multiple Huskers.
+Check out Nebraska press conference video from the Huskers' media availability on Monday, including interviews from Mark Whipple, Mickey Joseph, Sean Beckton and multiple Huskers.

 Then see more to see more of our Husker coverage from the Huskers' fall camp.